 If you are a student or recent graduate seeking a career at VA, consider the Pathways Programs.
-Established to help talented people like you find work in the federal government, Pathways consists of 3 distinct programs: the Internship Program, the Recent Graduates Program, and the Presidential Management Fellows Program.
+Established to help talented people like you find work in the federal government, Pathways consists of two distinct programs: the Internship Program and the Recent Graduates Program.

 Pathways for interns